SEND Information report for Southery Academy 2018-19

 Section 1(1) Disability Discrimination Act 1995

 This definition of disability in the Equality Act includes children with long term health conditions such as asthma, diabetes, epilepsy, and cancer.
-Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Children and young people may therefore be covered by both SEN and disability legislation.
+Children and young people with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
+Children and young people may therefore be covered by both SEND and disability legislation.

 Preparing for the next step